Water Management and Climate Change

 In addition to participation in the competition, teams may also earn recognition for their Current Issue work in the following ways.
 These awards are noncompetitive.
 Participation is open to all teams:

-- High-quality presentation (new for 2021!
-Details in March).
+- High-quality presentation (new for 2021!).
 Any team can submit their video presentation for review and critique by experienced media professionals.
 Presentations that achieve a professional standard of quality will receive this award.

 - Community Awards (Introduction and Registration)